Implement end-user recovery

 ## How recovery credentials work

-A `RecoveryKey` credential uses an `encryptedPrivateKey` field - an opaque string that Dfns stores and returns to you.
+A `RecoveryKey` credential uses an `encryptedPrivateKey` field - an opaque string that DFNS stores and returns to you.
 You implement the encryption, and the user keeps the decryption password.

 <Note>

-Dfns stores the encrypted blob but never has access to the decryption password.
+DFNS stores the encrypted blob but never has access to the decryption password.
 Only the user can decrypt and use the recovery key.

 </Note>